I am pleased to present the Water Security Agency’s Plan for 2017-18.

 The 25 Year Saskatchewan Water Security Plan sets out the Government’s agenda to ensure water supplies will support economic growth, quality of life, and environmental well-being, now and into the future.
 Since this plan’s release in 2012, the Water Security Agency has made significant progress implementing it and will continue to focus on delivering on the goals established in the plan and providing exceptional service to citizens.

 In 2016-17, the Water Security Agency began implementation of the new Agricultural Water Management Strategy with a pilot project in southeast Saskatchewan.
 This pilot project led to an historic drainage approval that created a responsibly managed drainage network for more than 18,000 acres, with the support of 73 landowners.
-In 2017-18 the Water Security Agency will work with hundreds of other landowners on 12 additional organized drainage projects totaling more than 160,000 acres.
+In 2017-18 the Water Security Agency will work with hundreds of other landowners on 12 additional organized drainage projects totalling more than 160,000 acres.
 In 2016-17, the Agency also established an office in Wadena to work closely with producers in the Quill Lakes areas to identify options for drainage, and will continue to work towards bringing all drainage works in the priority areas into compliance and ensuring any new drainage is approved.

 In 2017-18, the Water Security Agency will invest $14.1 million as part of a nine year, $100 million project to rehabilitate the M1 Canal.
 When complete, this project will increase water delivery by 52 per cent, supplying five towns, six reservoirs, three potash mines, four water pipelines and 13 wetlands.